How to Be Able to Take Your Dog to Class (And Almost Anywhere Else)

 GUARANTEED ACCESS TO:

-Housing (The Fair Housing Act)
+Housing (The Fair Housing Act) and

 Plane flights, with some exceptions